The Nest

 Can an apartment buyer get approved for an exception to the wet-over-dry rule before purchasing?

 A co-op board interview tests a buyer’s qualifications.
 It’s also the opportunity to ask all the uncomfortable questions.
-If the co-op board thinks a given buyer is a troublemaker, the Board may just reject that buyer.
+If the co-op board thinks a given buyer is a troublemaker, the Board may reject that buyer.

-How to convince a Coop. board to grant an exception regarding the Wet over dry rule
+How to convince a Coop.
+Board to grant an exception regarding the Wet over dry rule

 1) Demonstrate strong waterproofing measures